 - To prepare the filling, toss the apples with the cornstarch, cinnamon, and nutmeg in a large bowl until completely coated.

 - Transfer the filling to the prepared pan, and gently press down with a spatula.
 Sprinkle evenly with the topping.
-(The topping tends to clump, so try to break it up into fairly small pieces.)
+(The topping tends to clump a lot, so break it up into really small pieces, about the size of miniature chocolate chips, to ensure it covers the apples.)
 Bake at 350°F for 50-60 minutes or until the apples are fork tender.
 Cool completely to room temperature; then refrigerate for at least 3 hours before serving to allow the juices to fully thicken.

 View Nutrition Information + Weight Watchers Points